Foreign Protestants

-The Foreign Protestants were a group of French Lutheran and German Protestant immigrants to Nova Scotia.
+The Foreign Protestants were a group of non-British Protestant immigrants to Nova Scotia, primarily originating from France and Germany.
 They largely settled in Halifax at Gottingen Street (named after the German town of Göttingen) and Dutch Village Road as well as Lunenburg.

 History

 In 1749, the British colony of Nova Scotia was almost completely populated by native Mi'kmaq and 10,000 French-speaking and Roman Catholic Acadians.
 The British, specifically the Board of Trade, wanted to settle Protestants in the region.
 Attracting British immigrants was difficult since most preferred to go to the warmer southern colonies.
 Thus, a plan was developed to aggressively recruit foreign Protestants, who came mostly from German duchies and principalities on the Upper Rhine.
 The Duchy of Württemberg was the major source, which included the French region of Montbéliard, and there were also "Foreign Protestants" from what is now the tripoint of France, Germany and Switzerland.

 The recruiting drive was led by John Dick, a recruiting agent for settlers in the New World.
 The British government agreed to provide free passage to the colony, free land, and one year of rations upon arrival.
 Over 2,000 of the "Foreign Protestants" arrived between 1750 and 1752, in 12 ships: